levin-riegner/flutter-template/README.md

 3. To access the image accross the app use `Assets.myImage`.

 ### Navigation
-1. Add your application routes inside `lib/app/navigation/routes.dart` following URL conventions.
+1. Add your application routes inside the [Routes](lib/app/navigation/routes.dart) class following URL conventions.
 1. Add a new route case inside `lib/app/navigation/router.dart` to map a route to a given Widget and Transition.

 - [ ] TODO: Review [Navigator 2.0](https://flutter.dev/docs/development/ui/navigation)